Italian Pastry Cream (crema pasticcera) – How To Make It

 Instructions

-• Pour the milk into a saucepan.
+• Add the milk to a saucepan.
 Cut the vanilla pod longwise and then with the tip of the knife scrap out the tiny seeds into the milk.

-• Heat the milk over medium heat, just make sure to not bring it to a boil.
+• Heat the milk over medium heat but don't bring it to a boil.
 Set aside.

 • In a large saucepan place the egg yolks, sugar, and flour.
 Whisk until everything is combined and there are no lumps.

-• Carefully add the warmed milk into the saucepan with the yolk mixture while whisking vigorously.
+• Pour the warmed milk into the saucepan with the yolk mixture while whisking vigorously until everything is combined.

-• When everything is well combined, place the saucepan on medium heat and whisking constantly cook for about 5 minutes.
+• Place the saucepan over medium heat and cook for 5 minutes while stirring constantly.

 Notes